Gloucestershire Old Spots buying guide

 If breeding with the GOS is one of your aims, then rest assured that it's a relatively straightforward process at the simplest level.
 Fertility is generally good and the sows make great and attentive mothers.
 Healthy pairings will produce a typical litter size of eight piglets, but this can rise to 10 or 11 under ideal conditions.

 All in all, then, the Gloucestershire Old Spots makes a lot of sense for keepers are all levels of the hobby.
 Owners with young families will find it a delight to be around in the domestic environment, while those with ambitions in the show ring can enter a pig that's easy to handle and completely predictable.
 For those looking for nothing more than a freezer-full of delicious pork, then the GOS will deliver in that respect too.
 It really is a most adaptable breed that can be tailored to your own, specific needs with ease, and one that will reward conscientious keepers with a thoroughly fulfilling ownership experience.

 If you want to buy a Gloucestershire Old Spots pig, make sure you are getting the real thing.
 Remember that without a pedigree, it's just another pig.
 If you want to sell GOS pigs by name, or GOS pork, then your pigs must be pedigree registered.

 Only registered pigs will be included on the Breeds at Risk Register, as part of the national conservation effort to save our native breeds.
-For advice on buying your Gloucestershire Old Spots pig contact your breed rep or the Gloucestershire Old Spots Pig Breeders’ Club (refer to the Gloucestershire Old Spots breed page for contact details).
+For advice on buying your Gloucestershire Old Spots pig contact your breed rep or the Gloucestershire Old Spots Pig Breeders’ Club.